cwi-swat/sle-rug/index.md

 - Week 7: Transformation (Chapters 5 & 12)
 - Week 8: Wrap up & grading of lab starts

+Due to the situation with Covid19, the course will be taught fully online, and the exam will be open book.

 ### Lab

 Fork the [sle-rug](https://github.com/cwi-swat/sle-rug) repository, import the Eclipse project in the root directory, and see the provided modules in `src` for detailed instructions for the exercises from week 2 on.

-- Week 1: Install the *unstable* [Rascal Eclipse Plugin](https://www.rascal-mpl.org/start/); so use the following update URL [https://update.rascal-mpl.org/unstable/](https://update.rascal-mpl.org/unstable/).
+- Week 1: Install the *stable* [Rascal Eclipse Plugin](https://www.rascal-mpl.org/start/); using the following Eclipse update URL [https://update.rascal-mpl.org/stable/](https://update.rascal-mpl.org/stable/).
 Do the [Rascal Introduction Tutorial](https://github.com/cwi-swat/rascal-wax-on-wax-off).
 - Week 2: Concrete syntax of QL using Rascal's grammar formalism (module `Syntax`)
 - Week 3: Abstract syntax and name analysis of QL (modules `AST`, `CST2AST` and `Resolve`)
 - Week 4: Type checker for QL (module `Check`)